 The drybulk shipping industry is cyclical with attendant volatility in charter rates, vessel values and profitability.
-Because we charter some of our vessels pursuant to short-term time charters, and we expect that the number of vessels in our fleet that we charter pursuant to short-term time charters will increase during 2013 as period time charters contracted during past periods expire, we are exposed to changes in spot market and short-term time charter rates for drybulk carriers and such changes may affect our earnings and the value of our drybulk carriers at any given time.
-The spot market is highly competitive and volatile, while period time charter contracts of longer duration provide income at predetermined rates over more extended periods of time.
+Because we charter some of our vessels pursuant to short-term time charters, and we expect that the number of vessels in our fleet that we charter pursuant to short-term time charters will increase during 2014 as period time charters contracted during past periods expire, we are exposed to changes in spot market and short-term time charter rates for drybulk carriers and such changes may affect our earnings and the value of our drybulk carriers at any given time.
+The spot market is highly competitive and volatile, while period time charter contracts of longer duration provide income at pre-determined rates over more extended periods of time.
 We may be unable to keep our vessels fully employed in these short-term markets.
 Charter rates available in the spot market may be insufficient to enable our vessels to be operated profitably.
 A significant decrease in charter rates would affect asset values and adversely affect our profitability, cash flows and ability to pay dividends.

-During 2012, the Baltic Dry Index, or "BDI," remained volatile, reaching a high of 1,624 on January 3, 2012 and a low of 647 on February 3, 2012.
+During 2013, the Baltic Dry Index, or "BDI," remained volatile, reaching a low of 698 on January 2, 2013 and a high of 2,337 on December 12, 2013.

-As of February 15, 2013, 17 of our 25 drybulk vessels were deployed or scheduled to be deployed on period time charters of more than three months term.
-In addition, we have contracted to acquire seven vessels comprised of six newbuilds and one secondhand vessel, scheduled to be delivered through 2015, six of which do not currently have contracted charters.
+As of February 25, 2014, 12 of our 30 drybulk vessels were deployed or scheduled to be deployed on period time charters of more than three months remaining term.
+In addition, we have contracted to acquire eight newbuild vessels scheduled to be delivered through 2016, seven of which do not currently have contracted charters.
 As more vessels become available for employment, we may have difficulty entering into additional multi-year, fixed-rate time charters for our vessels, and as a result, our cash flows may be subject to instability in the long-term.
 We may be required to enter into additional variable rate charters, as opposed to contracts based on fixed rates, which could result in a decrease in our cash flows and net income in periods when the market for drybulk shipping is depressed.
 If low charter rates in the drybulk market prevail during periods when we must replace our existing charters, it will have an adverse effect on our revenues, profitability, cash flows and our ability to comply with the financial covenants in our loan and credit facilities.